jrtivald/EEC201-Final-Project/README.md

 ## Speech Processing

 ### Test 2
 The training data file s1.wav was played in MATLAB using 'sound'.
 The sample rate of the signal is 12.5 kHz, which means 256 samples contain 20.48 ms of the signals.
-The signal time-domain plot is bellow:
+The signal time-domain plot is below:

 ![time-domain plot](img/test_2_1.png)